-State of Louisiana 2013 and 2019 Music Ambassador, Governor to the Memphis Chapter of the Recording Academy, Board Member of Louisiana Folk Roots and acting Director of their summer Cajun & Creole Music Kids Camp, and recently inducted into the Louisiana Music Hall of Fame, Landry strives to bring cultures and traditions together, ensuring that they will be passed along.
+State of Louisiana 2013 and 2019 Music Ambassador, Governor to the Memphis Chapter of the Recording Academy, former Director of Louisiana Folk Roots Summer Cajun & Creole Music Kids Camp, and recently inducted into the Louisiana Music Hall of Fame, Landry strives to bring cultures and traditions together, ensuring that they will be passed along.

-Since her debut CD in 2010, Yvette has released three more CD’s, “No Man’s Land” with a host of friends lending a helping hand – Bill Kirchen, Cindy Cashdollar, and, Dirk Powell, just to name a few, and “Me & T-Coe’s Country” and “Oh What A Silent Night” with pedal steel ace, Richard Comeaux.
 Her first children’s book, “The Ghost Tree,” was nominated for “Louisiana’s Young Reader’s Choice Award.”
-And more recently, her new book, “Madame Grand Doigt,” along with “The Ghost Tree,” were formally accepted into the Library of Congress Collection for Children’s Literature.
+Her second, “Madame Grand Doigt,” along with “The Ghost Tree,” were formally accepted into the Library of Congress Collection for Children’s Literature.

 Her latest project, “Taking the World, by Storm,” is two-fold.
 The book, “A Conversation with the Godfather of Swamp Pop,” covers the lifespan of living legend Warren “Storm” Schexnider, starting with his boyhood in rural Vermilion Parish.
 From meeting Elvis at Graceland, to shaking Hank Williams’s hand, to sharing the stage with Robert Plant and his idol, Fats Domino, Warren’s endless stories and anecdotes, as well as his incredible collection of photographs and memorabilia, open a window into the life of an important figure in American music.